 Change and check your passwords often

-With massive data leaks happening all over and the chance of your personal data being included on one of them, you should change your passwords often.
+With massive data leaks happening all over and the chance of your data being included on one of them, you should change your passwords often.
 To check if your data has been compromised, you can go to haveibeenpwned.com.
-If you struggle to remember passwords there are a host of password managers that are secure.
+If you struggle to remember passwords there are a host of secure password managers.

 Regularly check your account and device activity